How to build more housing with less parking, in Chicago

 ### 3. Construction in ADU pilot areas

-The "Additional Dwelling Units" ordinance, adopted in December 2020, does not require any parking, regardless of the number of units being added and permitted through the ADU ordinance procedures.
+The "Additional Dwelling Units" ordinance, adopting a pilot program in December 2020, does not require any parking, regardless of the number of units being added and permitted through the ADU ordinance procedures.
 Note that the ADU ordinance doesn't allow exceeding a lot's current FAR and setback requirements.
 Where there is not #UnusedZoningCapacity, any additions for interior ADUs must fit within the building's current envelope.

 ADUs are allowed in five pilot areas and all "R" residential zoning districts except RS-1.